audio-lab/audio-formant/readme.md

 	//can be omitted
 	gl: document.createElement('canvas').getContext('webgl'),

-	//number of formants to process (optional)
+	//formants data or number of formants to process (optional)
 	formants: 4,

 	//output array length (optional)